serenarscholz/serenarscholz.github.io/software.md

 permalink: /software/
 ---

-## AR identifiation
+## AR identification & feature tracking

 Most existing AR detection algorithms are based on IVT and IWV, and apply some chosen threshold to detect features (e.g. water vapor transport over a certain absolute value, or over a certain percentile, etc.).
 Our new method is based instead on the moisture-weighted wind field, and it performs consistently across a variety of warm and cold climate states without tuning or arbitrary threshold decisions.
+We also track unique features through time using a simple maximum overlap scheme.
 Code and documentation will be made available on GitHub when the associated paper is published.
 AR tags will also be included in the [Atmospheric River Tracking Method Intercomparison Project (ARTMIP)](https://ncar.github.io/ARTMIP/intro.html).

 <div style="text-align: center; margin: 1em 0;">
   <img src="/assets/ar_ids_quo.png" alt="AR identification" style="width: 70%; display: inline-block;">